Saudi food giant Almarai recommends $266.5mln cash dividend for 2021

 PHOTO

+The recommended cash dividend matched the payout of the prior fiscal year, at SR1 per share.

-The payment date will be determined after obtaining the upcoming general meeting's approval on the recommendation, the company said in a statement on Saudi Stock Exchange, Tadawul.
+The payment date will be determined after obtaining the upcoming general meeting's approval on the recommendation, the company said in a statement.

-Dividends will be paid to the shareholders who are registered in Tadawul at the end of the second trading day following the General Assembly Meeting.
+Dividends will be paid to the shareholders who are registered on Tadawul at the end of the second trading day following the General Assembly Meeting.

+Almarai’s share price was down slightly by 0.1 percent to SR48.2 in the prior trading session.

+The stock traded between an intraday high of SR48.5 and an intraday low of SR47.95 with around 2.2 million shares traded during the day.

 Copyright: Arab News © 2021 All rights reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).